Diyi2020/Diyi2020.github.io/_pages/about.md

 (1) Tensor Networks

-(2) Variational Method for tBLG in Quantum Many Body Theory (VQE, etc)

-(3) Combinatorial Optimization with Quantum
+(2) Variational Method for tBLG (VQE, etc) and Combinatorial Optimization with Quantum

-(4) Solve Partial Differential Equation with NISQ Quantum Devices

 and some topics in Quantum physics: